What Happens if You Miss a Court Date in Georgia?

 If the Georgia Court actually issues a written Order removing the FTA bench warrant, it is always advisable to keep the written Order on your person just in case you have an encounter with the Police to ensure that you do not get arrested on an FTA that has already been resolved.

 Should You Hire an Attorney for an FTA?

 Each Georgia traffic ticket court or Georgia criminal court has its own court procedure to resolve an FTA which normally requires a court appearance by either the Defendant or the Defendant’s attorney.
 It is very important to know and understand the specific Georgia court’s FTA procedure to obtain the best result when resolving an FTA traffic ticket or FTA criminal case in Georgia.

 Georgia criminal defense and traffic ticket attorney Sean J. McIlhinney has more than 20 years of experience successfully resolving failure to appear (FTA) ticket cases in courts all over Georgia with a proven track record of excellence!
-Attorney Sean J. McIlhinney has earned the well-deserved reputation as one of Georgia's best traffic ticket attorneys in the state and go-to guy to handle open FTA cases for out-of-state licensees and drivers, GA licensees, CDL drivers and under 21 drivers!
+Attorney Sean J. McIlhinney has earned a well-deserved reputation as one of Georgia's best traffic ticket attorneys in the state and go-to guy to handle open FTA cases for out-of-state licensees and drivers, GA licensees, CDL drivers, and under 21 drivers!

 Hire an Attorney Who Knows Georgia Courts

 Georgia traffic ticket attorney Sean J. McIlhinney is the best attorney choice to handle your Georgia FTA case because he is intimately familiar with the criminal and traffic ticket courts, handles the case quickly, and has a long history of providing great results for clients!

 If you missed your court date and have been issued a bench warrant or license suspension, call us today at (404) 724-5461 to discuss your legal options!